OpenPrinting/ps-printer-app/README.md

 - Add driver named "auto" which selects the PPD automatically based on device ID

-- Change driver-naming to names which do not change when the PPD file list changes

 - Correct locations for the state file, the log file, and user-added PPD files